 Additionally, use the manufacturer’s recommendations on who the distributor for the product in your region is and manufacturers websites where the wholesale partners are listed.

-Plus on the basis of their industry expertise and rich contacts, wholesalers which don’t fit your requirements can recommend you a perfect match suppliers for your multi vendor ecommerce marketplace.
+Plus on the basis of their industry expertise and rich contacts, vendors which don’t fit your requirements can recommend you a perfect match merchants for your online wholesale marketplace platform.

 3. Evaluation and Selection